wirelineio/wireline-core/docs/design/party.md

 * New nodes are added to the party using an invitation mechanism.
 * Additional nodes also advertise they party discovery key via the discovery mechanism.
 * Participation by an additional node in a party is authorized by the party creator.
-* Authorization to authorize additional participants may be granted (transitive party invitation authority).
+* Authorization to authorize additional participants is always granted (transitive party invitation authority).
+This is required in order to allow new nodes to connect to any existing peer as their greeter node.
 * Party invites take the form of decentralized credentials created by the inviter, transmitted to the invitee, authorizing another participant (identified by an identity key) to join the party (add their nodes to the party).
 * The party key itself is communicated out of band to the invitee (e.g., using a hyperlink or ephemeral message).